 Maybe you’re re-thinking your whole career after taking time off because of a situation with a peer at work.

-Here are six questions to ask yourself about the problem.
-Followed by six tips for working in a challenging situation with a difficult work colleague.
+Below are six questions to ask yourself about your issue, followed by six tips for dealing with the challenging situation of working with a coworker you find difficult.

-Protecting your emotional health in the workplace is important, but thinking long-term and considering the financial impact of how you handle difficult job-related situations matters too.
+Protecting your emotional health in the workplace is important.
+But thinking long-term and considering the financial impact of how you handle toxic job-related situations with colleagues matters too.

 Questions To Ask Yourself About Your Difficult Colleague